readthedocs/blog/embed-api-v3.rst

 :ref:`embed content from pages hosted outside Read the Docs <guides/embedding-content:embedding content from your documentation>`.
-For security reasons, we have an allowlist of such external domains that currently includes Python, NumPy, SciPy, SymPy, and we would like to invite the community to suggest more domains to add.
+For security reasons, we have an allowlist of such external domains that currently includes Python, NumPy, SciPy, SymPy, and we would like to
+`invite the community to suggest more domains to add <https://github.com/readthedocs/readthedocs.org/issues>`_.

 Other additions and fixes include: